NEWARK, NJ — They met her with a hero’s welcome.

 “They were well aware of the support I had waiting for me outside,” Andujar said, “from community members, from university leaders, from elected officials, from clergy.”

-Many of the faces were familiar to those in New Brunswick’s anti-Trump movement, a push whose members have acted quickly and often to stand up for illegal immigrants.
+Many of the faces were familiar to those in New Brunswick’s high-octane anti-Trump movement, a push whose members have acted quickly and often to stand up for undocumented immigrants.

-The #HandsOffCarimer campaign—which spread on social media and has since attracted cameras from New York—came about due to Andujar’s connection to Rutgers AAUP-AFT, the union that represents roughly 7,000 faculty members.
+The #HandsOffCarimer campaign — which spread wildly on social media and has since attracted cameras from New York — came about due to Andujar’s connection to Rutgers AAUP-AFT, the union that represents roughly 7,000 faculty members.

 After Andujar received a letter from ICE about two months ago, she approached Sherry Wolf, a senior organizer for the union.
 The young woman wasn’t sure if she should take her struggle public.
-Wolf said the decision was hers, although “the best defense is a good offense.”
+Wolf said the decision was hers, adding that “the best defense is a good offense.”

 From there, the Rutgers faculty union posted Andujar’s story on its Facebook page.
 Then it organized an action meeting for her supporters.
 Next came a rally in New Brunswick and then today’s demonstration, for which the group chartered a bus out of Rutgers.